 From learning Japanese in Nagoya to studying French cinema in Paris, summers are an ideal time to acquire fluency in a foreign language or take classes otherwise not offered at Yale-NUS.
-Click on the different links below to explore the enriching summer opportunities offered through CIPE International Programs.
-Students are also free to apply for self-funded summer programs independently.
+Click on the different links below to explore the enriching summer opportunities offered through CIPE International Programmes.
+Students are also free to apply for self-funded summer programmes independently.
 Please refer to our Summer Opportunities FAQ.

 Yale Summer Session